NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (amesGCM3)>$ MarsPlot.py Custom.in
 ```

-This creates `Diagnostics.pdf`, a single-page PDF displaying the two plots we just discussed: global topography and the zonal mean wind cross-section.
+This creates `Diagnostics.pdf`, a single-page PDF displaying the two plots we just discussed: global topography and zonal mean wind.
 Open the PDF to see the plots.

-You could rename `Custom.in` and still pass it to `MarsPlot` successfully.
+You can rename `Custom.in` and still pass it to `MarsPlot` successfully.
 If the template is named anything other than `Custom.in`, `MarsPlot` will produce a PDF named after the template, i.e. `myplots.in` creates `myplots.pdf`.
 For example:

 ```bash
 (amesGCM3)>$ mv Custom.in myplots.in